DS-100/sp24-grad/gradproject.md

 ## Group Formation + Research Proposal

-The first deliverable of your group project is just to form your group, choose a dataset and submit your research proposal to [this google form](https://forms.gle/KnJPVvbcr6j6wt7GA) by 11:59 pm on 10/06.
+The first deliverable of your group project is just to form your group, choose a dataset and submit your research proposal to [this google form](https://forms.gle/DcBp3ZbM8TpTfSRD6) by 11:59 pm on 3/15.
 Along with your research proposal, you are required to briefly explore your chosen dataset and describe it in one paragraph.
 You may form groups of 2 or 3 people with any Data 200A/200A/200S student.
-If you are having trouble finding a group, we can assign you to a group if you fill out this [form](https://forms.gle/nPHpmAWgGbjkPYtEA) by 11:59pm on 9/30.

 ## Checkpoint 1: EDA + Internal Peer Review